Old Harry Rocks

 Old Harry Rocks are three chalk formations, including a stack and a stump, located at Handfast Point, on the Isle of Purbeck in Dorset, southern England.
 They mark the most eastern point of the Jurassic Coast, a UNESCO World Heritage Site.

 Location

 Old Harry Rocks lie directly east of Studland, about 2.5 mi north east of Swanage, and about 5 mi south of the large towns of Poole and Bournemouth.
-To the south are the chalk cliffs of Ballard Down, much of which is owned by the National Trust.
+To the south are the chalk cliffs of Ballard Down, the Pinnacle and Little Pinnacle, much of which is owned by the National Trust.
 The rocks can be viewed from the Dorset section of the South West Coast Path.

 Formation

 The chalk of Old Harry Rocks used to be part of a long stretch of chalk between Purbeck and the Isle of Wight, but remained as a headland after large parts of this seam were eroded away.
 As the headland suffered hydraulic action (a process in which air and water are forced into small cracks by the force of the sea, resulting in enlarging cracks), first caves, then arches formed.
 The tops of the arches collapsed after being weakened by rainfall and wind, leaving disconnected stacks.
 One of these stacks is known as Old Harry.
 Old Harry's Wife was another stack which was eroded through corrosion and abrasion, until the bottom was so weak the top fell away, leaving a stump.
 Hydraulic action is the main cause of erosion (shear force of the waves) that damaged the rock and caused it to fall away.